Voice Masculinization

 Are my results or degree of pitch reduction guaranteed?
 Am I paying for a surgery or a specific result?

 A: You are paying for a surgical procedure which has inherent risks, including that of non-healing, surgical failure and suboptimal results.
 The degree of pitch reduction is finite and largely determined by the size, shape, age, condition and mass of your larynx.
-As such, there can be no outcome guarantees, implied or expressed except that Dr. Haben will use all his experience and expertise for every client.
+As such, there can be no outcome guarantees.

 Can the surgery be revised if I wish for more pitch reduction?
 Is there a cost?